2021 Laurentian University financial crisis: Public

-Media coverage and commentary on the crisis has been massive, with over 1,500 news reports, opinion pieces, articles, blog postings, and radio and television broadcasts, according to a listing that has been compiled.
+Media coverage and commentary on the crisis has been massive, with over 1,600 news reports, opinion pieces, articles, blog postings, and radio and television broadcasts, according to a listing that has been compiled.
 The local media outlets have included CBC Radio Sudbury, CTV News Northern Ontario, Le Voyageur/La Voix du Nord, Radio-Canada, Sudbury.com, and the Sudbury Star.
 CTV News and Radio-Canada have provided folders of their ongoing news coverage, as has Le Devoir.

-Much of the reaction has focused on concerns around how the cuts would affect northern Ontario, such as the impact on women and minority communities.
+Much of the reaction has focused on concerns around how the cuts would affect northern Ontario, such as the impact on women and Indigenous and francophone communities.
 Other commentators expressed concerns about the state of postsecondary education across the country, noting that similar problems could occur elsewhere.

-A number of commentators have analyzed the root causes of the crisis.
+The root causes of the crisis have also been analyzed.
+Themes include poor management, declining enrolment, academic capitalism, and the neoliberal university.
+Structural issues surrounding the northern Ontario economy and the decline of public funding for education are also discussed.

 Former university administrators weighed in, while others defended the CCAA process.

 Donors to the university expressed dismay about the lack of transparency on the disposition of their funds.

 Another area of concern was the status of the university's research grants when it was learned that the funds were co-mingled with operating funds.
 Federal granting agencies subsequently filed claims against Laurentian for more than $7 million.

 At the end of February, the Greater Sudbury City Council voted to write to the provincial government to ask for funds to stabilize the university and to review the funding model for the university sector.

 In a joint letter, the Canadian Historical Association and the Institut d'histoire de l'Amérique française condemned the cuts and underlined that Laurentian was "a driving force for regional development and the heart of the Franco-Ontarian community in Mid-Northern Ontario."
 Other scholarly societies also wrote letters.

 On April 14, the National Assembly of Quebec voted unanimously to denounce the Laurentian cuts as well as the underfunding of francophone institutions across Canada.